-Population estimates for razorback suckers and bonytail were based on remote PIT tag sensing data when paired year-to-year sample data included four or more recaptures (objective 5).
-Sample years were based on the fiscal year (e.g., October 1, 2015, to September 30, 2016, is SY 2016).
-To provide enough time between mark and capture periods, data for population estimates were further restricted to the current field season (October - April).
+Population estimates for bonytail and razorback sucker were based on remote PIT tag sensing data when paired year to year sample data included four or more recaptures (Objective 5).
+Sample years were based on the fiscal year (e.g. October 1, 2015 to September 30, 2016 is SY 2016).
+To provide enough time between mark and capture periods, data for population estimates were further restricted to the current field season (October through April).

-The mark-recapture estimate for each species was based on the modified Peterson formula:
+The mark-recapture estimate for each species was based on the modified Peterson formula,